lgaborini/ggplot2-introduction/README.md

 # Introduction à ggplot2

 This repository contains the slides and the material for the Café des Doctorants.
-It is a throrough introduction to ggplot2, with some advanced concepts.
+It is a quite thorough introduction to ggplot2, with some advanced concepts.

 ⚠ Written in French! ⚠